GSecurity1979/Notes/Guide to Star Trek Online.md

 Try to login for at least 15 mins a day, if nothing else, just to do events, preferably an hour to do your daily missions too.

+Advanced consoles you can only slot 1 type of, so slot ones your ship has most of.

 # Space Keybinds

 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type `/unbind_all` and then `/bind_load_file D:\Space.txt` (or the path where you saved the file).